How to Apply: Research Grants

 the success of your previous project(s).

-Keeping in Touch: We ask that you join our Facebook and/or Linked In groups and keep us posted as you move on to new challenges.
+Keeping in Touch: We ask that you keep us posted as you move on to new challenges.
 Please let us know if you publish or present any of your undergraduate research.
 We also love to hear about new projects.

 By making the effort to stay in touch and keep us informed, you help the undergraduate research programs at MSU maintain more complete records of outcomes and success.
 This helps ensure that future students have the same opportunities to pursue undergraduate research that you had.
 Thanks, in advance, for your support of undergraduate research.